-This document provides design guidance and codes for the new development that will come forward in the plan period.
-Any design code submitted as part of a development scheme is expected to comply with the guidance outlined in this code.

-The main purpose is to create distinctive places that are well-integrated with the existing settlement and to promote high-quality and popular built forms.
+To support the design policy in the Saxmundham Neighbourhood Plan, this document provides design guidance and codes for the new development that will come forward in the plan period.
+Any planning applications will be expected to have regard to the guidance outlined in this code.
+The main purpose is to create distinctive development that is well-integrated with the existing settlement and to promote high-quality and popular built forms.